johnpuddephatt/zerowaste/src/tips/from-pre-loved-to-re-loved.md

 You don't even have to spend a single penny to upcycle.
 Old shirts in the bottom of your drawer, the dress you've been holding onto for years.
 Maybe they could be put to better use?
 Is there something else that could be more use to you?
 Even if it's changing a cushion cover into a tote bag (or vice versa!)

 The upcycling community is abuzz, and we all love to share our ideas to the novice upcycler as well as the veterans.
 There's always something new and different to try.

+### As part of our [Leeds Fashion Futures](https://www.zerowasteleeds.org.uk/projects/leeds-fashion-futures/) project, we'll be featuring more guest bloggers over the coming weeks and months.

 <!--EndFragment-->